Alzheimer’s Prevention Diet Plan: Which Foods Should You Eat and What To Avoid

 Sugary foods negatively affect brain metabolism and insulin signalling.

-Refined sugar and high fructose corn syrup cause insulin spikes and chronic inflammation, reinforcing the concept of ‘Type 3 Diabetes’, which is often used to describe Alzheimer’s pathology.
+Refined sugars such as glucose fructose syrupcause insulin spikes and have some links to chronic inflammation, reinforcing the concept of ‘Type 3 Diabetes’, which is often used to describe Alzheimer’s pathology.

 Balanced meal plans can make brain-supportive eating practical and sustainable.